Our staff will respond to your query promptly and provide detailed information to your questions.

 - Taxes and service fees

-International flight tickets, alcoholic beverages and soft drinks, travel insurance, visas, gratitudes and any items of personal nature & helicopter skiing (naturally).
+International flight tickets, alcoholic beverages and soft drinks, travel insurance, visas, gratitudes and any items of personal nature.

 Today is arrival day, and a transfer is included from Tromsø (2.5 hours) or Skjervøy (30 mins).
 Check in, relax and get to know your fellow travellers over a cup of tea or a glass of wine.
 In the evening enjoy a welcome dinner of local produce.

-Catering and hosting is of the highest standards with fine local produce being prepared by in house chefs resulting in delicious cuisine with a focus on Norwegian coastal culture.
+Catering and hosting is of the highest standard with fine local produce being prepared by in-house chefs resulting in delicious cuisine with a focus on Norwegian coastal culture.

 Today, you will have the opportunity to mush your own team of 8 dogs under the full guidance and instruction of our professional sled guides.
 Alternatively you can sit in the sled, be driven and simply sit back and enjoy the experience.